fatihaksel/creativekidz.club/README.md

 We have integrated the child care centers that are located in Erie County.
 There are **499 registered child care centers** in Erie County.

 These centers are integrated as a group, so that users can join their child care group to start discussion.
+You can [browse groups](https://creativekidz.club/g) in the website.

+## The Future Plans

+* Continue to improve the prototype infrastructure while developing age-appropriate programs for clients.
+* Adding Childcare Centers to help them to create a learning & sharing platform with their kids and parents.
+* Adding premium features for teachers, allowing continued engagement beyond school and normal homework.
+* We plan to partner with schools and maker labs to enhance STEAM initiatives.
+* We will continue to work closely with mentors to lead projects.

+For more information please check out [the idea document](./IDEA.md)

 ## Team Members